shawnps/gengo_api_docs/content/v2/payloads.md

 glossary_id _(optional)_
 : _String_ id of the glossary that you want to use.

+position _(optional)_
+: _String_ of the position of the job in a group of jobs.
+When the job group is displayed to translators, this ensures that ordering is maintained.
+This parameter is ignored when a group of jobs is submitted without as_group or if the string of the position cannot be casted into an integer.

 force _(optional) 1 (true) / 0 (false - default)_
 : _Integer_ of whether or not to override lazy loading and force a new translation.
 Read about lazy loading here.